eincioch/eShopLite-SemanticSearch/README.md

   dotnet run
   ````

+Check the [Video Resources](#resources) for a step-by-step on how to run this project.

 ## .NET Aspire Azure Resources creation

 When utilizing Azure resources in your local development environment, you need to: